plumatic/dommy/README.md

 ### Document fragments

-You can also make document fragments using the slightly more generate `template/->node-like`:
+You can also make document fragments using the slightly more general `template/->node-like`:

 ```clojure
 (template/->node-like